mesonbuild/meson/docs/markdown/Qt5-module.md

 ```

 Sometimes, translations are embedded inside the binary using qresource files.
-In this case the ts files do not need to be explicitly listed.
+In this case the ts files do not need to be explicitly listed, but will be
+inferred from the built qm files listed in the qresource file.
 For example:

 ```meson
 qt5 = import('qt5')